Skip to main contentSkip to content

 WA · State Guide

-Washington drivers pay an average of $1,450/year for auto insurance — $339 below the national average.
-Compare quotes and save.
+Washington is the 14th cheapest state in the country for full-coverage auto insurance — $339 below the $1,789 national average.

 How Washington stacks up

 At $1,450 per year for full coverage, Washington drivers pay 19% less than the national average of $1,789.
+That makes it the 14th cheapest state across 50 states + D.C. in our 2026 ranking.
 Seattle metro premiums run 30% above state average; minimums are middle-of-pack.

 Premiums vary widely within Washington based on ZIP code, vehicle, age, credit score (where allowed), and driving record.
 Urban ZIPs typically pay 20–40% more than rural ones in the same state.